acg/har/README.md

     cdb -l -m file.har | sed -ne 's#^f/##p'

-Extracting the contents of a file, or extracting a directory listing:
+To extract the contents of a file to stdout, or print a listing of entries for directory members:

     cdb -q file.har f/path/to/member